-Linking assessments closely to rewards in accountability systems provides strong incentives to improve performance in the subjects included in the accountability system, but this may then come at the cost of students' performance in non-tested subjects or grades [Holmstrom and Milgrom, 1991].
-Studying the accountability system in Chicago Public Schools in the mid 1990s, Jacob [2005] showed that the system led to improvements in math and reading achievement compared to earlier trends and compared to development in other regions.
-However, non-tested subjects and cohorts saw no improvements, and improvement was mainly driven by test-specific skills and student effort on the test.
-As noted previously, focusing effort on subjects that are tested and on specific test-taking skills is called teaching to the test.
-Whether strong incentives that lead to teaching test are bad for learning depends on the costs of monitoring learning and the cost of learning and on the design of the test.
-If these costs are very high, strong incentives that lead to teaching to the test may still be the most efficient solution [Lazear, 2006].
-Likewise, if the test is well-designed and covers important aspects, focusing on these topics might be worth it.
-It might be the case that an assessment provides an ideal measure of the underlying human capital that the policy makers care about, and focusing efforts on this assessment could therefore be aligned with the the social goals.
-However, as discussed in Neal [2013], assessments are often only designed to achieve one goal, but used for two goals.
-For example when low-stakes assessments are designed to measure student learning, but are also used in accountability systems, strong teacher incentives might mean that the assessment is not achieving any of the goals.
+Linking assessments closely to rewards in accountability systems provides strong incentives to improve performance in the subjects included in the accountability system, but this may then come at the cost of students' performance in nontested subjects or grades (Holmstrom & Milgrom, 1991).
+Studying the accountability system in Chicago Public Schools in the mid-1990s, Jacob (2005) showed that the system led to improvements in math and reading achievement compared to earlier trends and compared to development in other regions.
+However, nontested subjects and cohorts saw no improvements, and improvement was mainly driven by test-specific skills and student effort on the test.
+Focusing effort on subjects that are tested and on specific test-taking skills is called teaching to the test.
+Whether strong incentives that lead to teaching to the test are bad for learning depends on the costs of monitoring learning and the cost of learning and on the design of the test.
+If these costs are very high, strong incentives that lead to teaching to the test may still be the most efficient solution (Lazear, 2006).
+Likewise, if the test is welldesigned and covers important aspects, focusing on these topics might be worth it.
+It might be the case that an assessment provides an ideal measure of the underlying human capital that the policymakers care about, and focusing efforts on this assessment could therefore be aligned with the social goals.
+However, as discussed in Neal (2013), assessments are often only designed to achieve one goal, but used for two goals.
+For example, when low-stakes assessments are designed to measure student learning, but are also used in accountability systems, strong teacher incentives might mean that the assessment is not achieving any of the goals.

 Closely related to teaching to the test is the concept of teaching to the rating.
 Accountability systems may lead to incentives to improve the test scores of certain students.
 For example, if the accountability is linked to average student performance, the school has an incentive to target the teaching toward students associated with the lowest marginal cost for improvements to assessment results.
 In some cases, such as in the No Child Left Behind policy in the United States, the accountability system is linked to several cutoffs in indicators that incentivize targeting resources to students who score right around these cutoffs.
-Reback [2008] used data from Texas to provide evidence of such behavior.
+Reback (2008) used data from Texas to provide evidence of such behavior.
 Importantly, they showed that targeting the resources to students around incentivized cutoffs improves their performance, but that this happens at the cost of students at other parts of the distribution who improve less than they otherwise would.
-This type of response is closely linked to the concept of "cream-skimming" [Heckman et al., 2002] and multi-tasking where agents focus on the task that is measured at the expense of other tasks that are not measured or counted [Holmstrom and Milgrom, 1991].
-Related to teaching to the rating and teaching to the test, Jacob [2005] also finds evidence of the strategic placement of students in terms of placing students in special needs programs to avoid including their performance in the accountability system.
+This type of response is closely linked to the concept of "cream-skimming" (Heckman et al., 2002) and multitasking, where agents focus on the task that is measured at the expense of other tasks that are not measured or counted (Holmstrom & Milgrom, 1991).
+Related to teaching to the rating and teaching to the test, Jacob (2005) also finds evidence of the strategic placement of students in terms of placing students in special needs programs to avoid including their performance in the accountability system.